Codecademy/docs/content/cpp/concepts/math-functions/terms/pow/pow.md

 - A domain error may occur if the `base` is a float and `exponent` is not an integer value.
 - A pole or range error may occur due to overflow.
-- A range error may occue due to underflow.
+- A range error may occur due to underflow.

 ## Example